What Are Natural Alternatives to Adderall?

 The rise in ADHD diagnoses and the shortage of prescription medications like Adderall have prompted individuals to seek natural alternatives for improved attention and focus.

-While supplements like l-tyrosine and rhodiola rosea have shown some promise as natural alternatives to adderall, they may not be effective over time.
 However, a combination of l-theanine and caffeine has demonstrated positive effects on sustained attention and cognitive performance, especially in children with ADHD.
 Our superfood latte mixes offer the perfect solution, as they contain clinically-effective levels of these two ingredients.